 Medicare Supplement insurance, often called Medigap insurance, is your gateway to better access to care and greater benefits, which means; go to the doctor and hospital of your choice, and pay very little if anything when you seek medical services from a doctor or hospital.

-Medicare Supplement = It doesn’t get any better than this
+Medicare Supplement = It doesn’t get any better

 Medicare Supplement policies only pay for services that Medicare deems medically necessary, and payments are generally based on the Medicare-approved charges.
 If you have Original Medicare and a Medigap policy, Medicare will pay its share of the Medicare-approved amounts for covered health care costs.
 Then your Medicare Supplement policy pays it’s share.